 Government-wide Financial Statements.
+The government-wide financial statements are reported using the economic resources measurement focus.
 The government-wide financial statements are reported using the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded at the time the liabilities are incurred, regardless of when the related cash flows take place.
 Non-exchange transactions, in which the Town gives (or receives) value without directly receiving (or giving) equal value in exchange, include property taxes, grants and donations.
 On an accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
 Revenue from grants and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.